UK's WS Atkins FY pretax profit up 18 pct on N.American business

-June 15 WS Atkins, a British engineering and design consultancy, said its full-year pretax profit rose about 18 percent, helped by its North American business.
+June 15 (Reuters) - WS Atkins, a British engineering and design consultancy, said its full-year pretax profit rose about 18 percent, helped by its North American business.

 Atkins, which worked on London's 2012 Olympic site as well as a renovation of New York's Statue of Liberty, said underlying pretax profit rose to 164.6 million pounds ($209.7 million) in the twelve months ended March 31 from 139 million pounds a year earlier.